 Carbon calculations

-It may seem that with a problem as severe as climate change, every little bit counts.
+It may seem that with a problem as severe as the climate crisis, every little bit counts.
 But the numbers say otherwise.
 According to Oxfam, an independent British organization focusing on alleviating poverty, if you divide carbon emissions by income, the richest one per cent of earners emit over 15 per cent of global emissions or nine per cent of the carbon budget: the maximum levels of carbon dioxide the world can produce while limiting global warming.

 That’s more than the total emissions of the European Union.